Bus Rapid Transit Program

 Subscribe to receive Bus Rapid Transit updates directly to your inbox!
 Learn more about program milestones, engagement opportunities, and events.
 You may unsubscribe at any time.

-We're developing up to nine BRT corridors across the region over the next decade.
-King George Boulevard, Langley–Haney Place, and Metrotown–North Shore are our three initial corridors, now advancing to detailed planning, community engagement, and implementation.
+To bring these benefits to the region, TransLink has worked with the Mayors’ Council to identify nine BRT corridors.
+King George Boulevard, Langley–Haney Place, and Metrotown–North Shore BRT have been prioritized as the first three projects, now advancing to detailed planning, community engagement, and implementation.

 BRT is Metro Vancouver’s Newest Rapid Transit Experience